Chinese Buddhist Sculpture

 Activity area: Fortune-telling in Asia.
 Recommended for visitors with children.

-Stone Bas-reliefQueen Mother of the West / Chariot / Hunting (detail), From Jinyangshan, Shandong province, China Eastern Han dynasty, 1st-2nd century
+Stone Bas-relief, Procession of chariots / Building for ancestral rituals, From Xiaotangshan, Shandong province, China, Eastern Han dynasty, 1st-2nd century

 4th floor Room 7